FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_loginrestictions/t_st_manloginrestictions.md

     "title": "Manage Login Restriction Policies",
     "linkTitle": "Manage Login Restriction Policies",
     "weight": "290"
-}Login restrictions limit access to <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Servers and <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Edges through the evaluation of `ALLOW_THEN_DENY` and `DENY_THEN_ALLOW` Login Restriction Policies for end users.
+}Login restrictions limit access to {{< SecureTransport/securetransportname  >}} Servers and {{< SecureTransport/securetransportname  >}} Edges through the evaluation of `ALLOW_THEN_DENY` and `DENY_THEN_ALLOW` Login Restriction Policies for end users.
 The following table describes the evaluation result for different types of Login Restriction Policies.

 <table>
    <thead>